PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 In order to perform a state estimation, the system should be observable.
 If the system is not observable, the calculation will raise either a `NotObservableError` or a `SparseMatrixError`.
-In short, meeting the requirement of observability indicates that the system is either an overdetermined system (when the number of measurements is larger than the number of
+In short, meeting the requirement of observability indicates that the system is either an overdetermined system (when the number of measurements is larger than the number of unknowns.
-...
 For each node, there are two unknowns, `u` and `u_angle`.
 Due to the relative nature of `u_angle` (relevant only in systems with at least two nodes), in total the following conditions should be met:

 $$
     \begin{eqnarray}